flame-code/FLAME/docs/08_fingerprint.rst

 The structural fingerprint parameters are set in this block.
 Some parameters are used by all methods, while others apply only to specific fingerprints.
+Note that the fingerprint methods discussed here are used in conjunction with the ```minhocao`` task.

 fingerprint parameters